gvnsavinash/cis6930fa24-project1/README.md

 Assertions:
 Verifies that the output contains the redaction character (█) where "Avinash" (name) and "Florida" (address) are expected to be redacted.

-**test_list_files()**

-Purpose:
-The test_list_files function verifies that list_files correctly identifies files based on a specified pattern.
-This test uses a pattern of "*.py" to ensure the function retrieves a list of Python files, confirming that it can accurately filter and list files in a directory according to the specified pattern.
-Arguments:
-None; the function internally sets the pattern and expected file extensions.
-Assertions:
-Asserts that the returned value is a list.
-Confirms that each item in the list ends with the .py extension, indicating that the file matching is accurate.

 **test_get_related_words()**